Nikki Budzinski: 2022

-On August 24, 2021, Budzinski announced her bid for the Democratic nomination for Illinois's 13th congressional district, newly redrawn to favor Democrats.
+On August 24, 2021, Budzinski announced her bid for the Democratic nomination for Illinois's 13th congressional district.
+The district had been significantly redrawn to favor Democrats; it now included the core of the Metro East.
 She won the primary in June 2022 against David Palmer and the general election in November against the Republican nominee, Regan Deering.

+2024

+Tenure

+Budzinski is a member of the moderate New Democrat Coalition.